macyvar/Leaf-Classification-and-Chassis-on-Pi/README.md

 This section describes how to wire the motors, TB6612 motor driver, battery pack, Raspberry Pi, and US-100 ultrasonic sensor.

 ## Motor Wiring
-Below are wiring tables for **both motor drivers** so teammates can use either one.
+Below are wiring tables for **both motor drivers** so either one can be used.

 ### TB6612 Motor Driver Wiring